 Making friends with neighbors will go a long way in home security

-20. Take a look around yourself for flaws – After all is said and done and you’re fairly certain your home is a modern-day fortress that would take a bomb squad to break into, take a real look around your property for any potential flaws or holes in your home security systems.
+20. Look around yourself for flaws—after all is said and done and you’re fairly certain your home is a modern-day fortress that would take a bomb squad to break into, take a real look around your property for any potential flaws or holes in your home security systems.

 Is there potential to pick any locks or jimmy any doors?

-These are all good things to look for and think about because there could be obvious chinks in your armor that are unnoticeable from your perspective as the homeowner.
+These are all good things to consider, as there may be obvious flaws in your armor that you, as the homeowner, can't see.

 I can certainly respect the opinion of anyone who would be opposed to keeping a firearm or other deadly weaponry in the home, but I couldn’t live with myself knowing that I could have possibly prevented something horrible from happening to my loved ones had I had a gun instead of a knife to bring to the fight.

-At igotc.com we have a variety of different Home Security Solutions call now (844) 777-6668 for you to customize them to fit your needs.
-Since every home is unique, we offer home security systems that will protect you in every situation.
+At igotc.com, we have various different home security solutions.
+Call now (844) 777-6668 to customize them to fit your needs.
+Since every home is unique, we offer home security systems that will protect you in any situation.